RarelyCharlie/rarelycharlie.github.io/_draft/suicide.md

 |Member:|Since we broke up I've been feeling sad.
 When I was younger I would have harmed myself at times like this.
 {:.chat}

 (The listener imagines the member feeling so sad that she attempts suicide.
-TAF makes the listener think the member is really at risk of attempting suicide.)
+TAF makes the listener think the member is really about to attempt suicide.)

 |Listener:|*You should see a counselor and call a suicide helpline.*{:.warn}
 {:.chat}